Webtrends Tracking Code

 But in July 2007, they learned that the insurance claim had been settled and paid by the French insurers, who now sought to recover US$2.45 million from the English insurers as their proportionate share.

-The French insurers, who had begun arbitration proceedings in Paris, argued that they had been given irrevocable authority to reach the settlement.
+The French insurers, who had begun arbitration proceedings in Paris, said they had been given irrevocable authority to reach the settlement.
 They put forward an alternative claim as assignee of the insured's rights against the English insurers.

 The issue was whether the English court had jurisdiction over the dispute.
 For the purposes of this hearing, the court assumed French law applied to the English policy.